-If 40% of users who search for “laptops” purchase the laptop in the 8th search position and 22% purchase the laptop in the 5th search position, it would make sense to re-rank the 8th laptop higher (perhaps in one of the first few positions) and the 5th laptop closely following.
+If 40% of users who search for “laptops” purchase one model and 22% purchase another model, it would make sense to re-rank the first laptop higher (perhaps in one of the first few positions) and the second laptop closely following.
 Other laptops that users don’t frequently purchase should be moved down in the search results.

 Take a look at these results for “baby carrots” on Amazon for example:

 Although “hummus” was not part of the search query, Amazon knows their users frequently purchase hummus along with baby carrots, so they’ve included it in the results.
 But that’s not all.

 Amazon found it profitable to rank “hummus” for the “baby carrots” query not only because their users tend to buy hummus with baby carrots, but also because when users see the hummus, they can better picture themselves eating baby carrots with a tasty condiment — thus making the baby carrots more attractive.